MagpieBridge/IntelliJLSP/README.md

 # IntelliJLSP

 This is a IntelliJ Plugin which supports the language server protocol.
 It is made for the [MagpieBridge](https://github.com/MagpieBridge/MagpieBridge) framework.
+## Supported Features:
+-  publishDiagnostics:
+    - Diagnositcs are listed in a seperate Tool Window at the bottom of the IDE.
+    - The issued code is underlined.
+    - Hovering over the issued code dispalys the warning message and related information.
+    - Related information with code locations can be directly navigated on clicking
+-  Code Actions
+-  Hover
+-  ShowMessage
+-  ShowMessageRequest
+-  ShowHTML (not in LSP): this feature display a HTML page from the language server in a Tool Window at the bottom of the IDE.

+## Supported Channel
+- Standard I/O
+- Sockets

 ## How to install it?
 - Download [MagpieBridgeLSPSupport-1.1.zip](https://github.com/MagpieBridge/IntelliJLSP/releases/download/v1.1/MagpieBridgeLSPSupport-1.1.zip) from the release page.